hm-lang/core/proposals/README.md

 }()
 ```

-Using `@singleton lowerCamelCase` on the LHS defines an abstract singleton.
+Using `@singleton type_case` on the LHS defines an abstract singleton.
 These are useful when you want to be able to grab an instance of the concrete
 child-class but only through the parent class reference.